 Blogging has changed a lot over these four years.
 Personal narrative blogs have been replaced with niche blogs, affiliate links, Instagram, Buzzfeed, and what I call “worldview pieces.”
-Readers, including myself, skirt to and from blogs so quickly that it’s hard to continue any sort of story, making it necessary to compose essays that can stand alone.
+Readers, including myself, skirt to and from blogs so quickly that it’s hard to continue any sort of story, making it necessary to compose essays that can stand alone, all you need is a computer and a good connection to the internet, that I have always had thanks to our own all-time favorite model of router I found online.

 None of these changes are inherently positive or negative, the landscape of the internet will always change.
 The difficulty lies in recognizing when it’s time to change.

 Popular blogger Sarah Bessey touches on this in a post about changes to her site.
 She writes, The hard thing is trying to figure out when to “change with the times” and when to stand your ground in the place you’ve established.
 For instance, I still love to tell stories about the daily life and simple joys, even though those don’t get the page views or comments or shares of other posts.
 I won’t stop telling those stories or writing the way I love to write because it’s not popular.
 But there are other aspects that I need to embrace – running ads to pay for the upkeep of this site which has become prohibitive, being aware of the power of social media some people taking advantage of this using instant instagram views to get more clients and conversion, creating regular content that is relevant, and so on.

 A few weeks ago I submitted a pilot for HBO via a fellowship for diverse writers.
 Along with the actual pilot, the application also required a personal statement.
 The writing prompt was simple, “What influences your writing?”